What is sciatica?

 - Hip joints

-In addition, the sciatic nerve is especially vulnerable to compression because the lumbar spine supports nearly half of the body’s weight; its intervertebral discs are very flexible relative to the rest of the spine; and the lower back is involved in so many flexion, extension and twisting movements.
+The sciatic nerve is especially vulnerable to compression and the resulting painful symptoms because the lumbar spine supports nearly half of the body’s weight, its spinal discs are very flexible relative to the rest of the spine and the lower back is involved in so many flexion, extension and twisting movements.

 Treatment for sciatic pain

-If you are having pain due to sciatica, your doctor will most likely suggest that you begin a course of nonsurgical treatment.
+If you are experiencing sciatic pain, your doctor will most likely suggest that you begin a course of nonsurgical treatment.
 Conservative treatment recommendations for sciatica include:

 - Nonsteroidal anti-inflammatory drugs (NSAIDs)